accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

   * Test to make sure that critical system resources won't blow up.
 Such as metadata memory overhead, or use up the disk space.
   * Also, how much more CPU we are using.
 Using too much CPU may indicate bugs or can heavily affact other functionalities.
   * Also, check we are not writting too much log unexpectedly, which uses up the disk quota.
+  * If a new (more complex) alogrithm is replacing the older one.
+Besides A/B compare how well it performs functionally, we also need to A/B test the performance overhead it introduces more than the older algorithm.

 __Rollout__